 The diagnosis of PHT requires the following investigations: chest X-ray, ECG, autoimmune screen, thyroid function, sarcoid screen, pulmonary function tests, Cardiopulmonary exercise test (CPET), 6 minute walk test, Doppler echocardiogram, ventilation and perfusion lung (V/Q) scan, and high-resolution computed tomography (CT) lung scans.

-Definitive diagnosis is determined by right heart catheterisation (RHC), generally performed via the right internal jugular or femoral vein, to directly assess blood pressures in the heart and lung.
+Definitive diagnosis is determined by right heart catheterisation (RHC), generally performed via the right neck (internal jugular), elbow (basilic) or groin (femoral) vein, to directly assess blood pressures in the heart and lung.
 Sometimes a vasodilator challenge to assess reactivity of pulmonary vessels and/or fluid challenge to assess for a stiff heart may be performed at the time of right heart catheterisation.
+An exercise bike may be used during the procedure to simulate exertion.

 Exertional breathlessness and fatigue are the most common symptoms for which medical attention is initially sought.
 The presentation of such non-specific symptoms often contributes to the delay in diagnosis.
 In Australia, patients reported on average, five general practitioner visits and three specialist reviews, and a delay of nearly four years from symptom onset to a diagnosis of Idiopathic PAH.